We Are All Volunteers

 Since 1963, there have been an untold number of volunteers who have worked on the many different projects that have shaped the Lovell Lake Association to where we know it today.
 As the years passed, there were many opportunities that presented themselves and the response of the leaders of the day was most often tempered by the financial and volunteer resources available.
 And so it is today.
 We continue to identify opportunities that can become positive contributors to our association, but it often requires the resources of volunteers.
 This section will be used to post volunteer opportunities within the Lovell Lake Association.
 And of course we will always be open to suggestions of service that may be brought forward by the members.

-As expressed in the President’s letter, the Lovell Lake Association is embarking on a plan to further protect our assets and to prepare for the inevitable challenges that lie ahead.
+As expressed in the President’s letter shared in the spring of 2021, the Lovell Lake Association is embarking on a plan to further protect our assets and to prepare for the inevitable challenges that lie ahead.
 We are anxious to welcome volunteers including an attorney, a committee to create a disaster recovery plan if/and/or when we have an invasive weed infestation, an investment committee, a communications committee and a development committee.

 Legal Advice As we have grown as an organization and as the compliance issues that we must comply with have grown as well, we have identified the need for a person to provide legal guidance in a number of areas, including but not necessarily limited to the following.
 We do recognize that there may be times and circumstances in which it is beyond reasonable expectations for volunteers to fulfill our needs.